alphagov/re-build-systems/README.md

     export JENKINS_TEAM_NAME=[your team name as defined in the `terraform.tfvars` file]
     ```

-1. Create the S3 bucket to hold the Terraform state file.
+1. Create an [S3 bucket] to hold the Terraform state file.

    Run this command from the `tools` directory: